MrMeowdyRowdy/Petshop-karate-test/README.md

 1. Open the project `target` folder after a test run.
 2. Navigate to `cucumber-html-reports`.
 3. Locate a file named `report-feature_XXXXXXXXXXX.html`.
-4. Open it in a browser (double-click or drag the file into a browser window) to inspect the scenario breakdown and results.
+4. Open it in a browser (double-click the file on a file manager or drag the file into a browser window) to inspect the scenario breakdown and results.

----

-## Helpful Tips

-* Avoid hard-coded identifiers—prefer dynamically generated values or data returned by the API.
-* Log responses with `karate.log()` while authoring new scenarios to aid debugging.
-* Keep assertions focused on business-relevant fields so the tests remain stable if the API adds new properties.